Joan Wallach Scott: Academic career

-Scott taught in history departments at the University of Illinois at Chicago, Northwestern University, the University of North Carolina at Chapel Hill, and Brown University, before becoming Harold F. Linder Professor at Princeton University's School of Social Science in the Institute for Advanced Study in 1985.
+Scott taught in history departments at the University of Illinois at Chicago, Northwestern University, the University of North Carolina at Chapel Hill, and Brown University, before becoming Harold F. Linder Professor at the School of Social Science of the Institute for Advanced Study in 1985.
 At Brown University she was founding director of the Pembroke Center for Teaching and Research on Women, and the Nancy Duke Lewis University Professor and professor of history.
 She has written that it was during her time at the Pembroke Center that she first started "to think about theory and gender".
 She serves on the editorial boards of Signs, Differences, History and Theory, Redescriptions and, since January 2006, the Journal of Modern History.
 In 2010, she helped to found History of the Present: A Journal of Critical History.

 She has also played a major role in the American Association of University Professors (AAUP) as the chair of its Committee on Academic Freedom and Tenure.

 She took emerita status at the Institute for Advanced Study in 2014.